ghyhm/hitrate-report/README.md

 We can add website as search criteria to know when a particular website have high hit rates.

-Currently it is fixed to those top 5.
+Currently it is fixed to show top 5.
 We can make it dynamic for user to choose showing top 5 or top 10 for example.

 3. Logging

-Logging mechanism needs to be set up to produce meaning and structured logs.
+Logging mechanism needs to be set up to produce meaningful and structured logs.